Updated: January 2021.

 Life just happened, as it does for most of us.
 One has to pay the bills.
 I got promoted a few times and stepped down from the position few times as well, realising that managing people is not my thing.
 Took courses, seminars, read multiple books on self-development.

 Then finally I managed to get the ‘real job’.
 The proper office job for grown-ups.
-This came will all the important perks – more money and more leave time for my travels.
+This came with all the perks – more money and more leave time for my travels.
 Great!

 I’m so ungrateful, I thought to myself.
 So many people would do anything for this job – all the progress opportunities and job security.
-And maybe I am ungrateful.
+But deep inside I wanted more but I felt like I am ungrateful.
 Or maybe I’m just a hopeless dreamer and I truly believe there is so much more to life.

-Finally, I decided to combine my two biggest passions in life – writing and travel to become a professional travel blogger.
+Finally, I decided to combine my two biggest passions in life – writing and travel.
+I decided to become a professional travel blogger.
 And it was all supposed to start with this dream trip to Thailand.

 I arrived at Istanbul Airport.
 Excited and happy.

 As I approached the boarding gate i was told to wait.
 They took away my passport.
 People talking.
-Language I don’t understand.
+The language I don’t understand.
 Boarding is closing.
 What is going on????

 ‘Europe is different, madam.
 You were within Schengen Zone, no one cares about your passport there.
 You are going to Asia, they are very strict – your passport needs to be valid.’

 ‘But it is valid!
 It has another 2 years on it.
-And yes maybe there is a slight tear – but I was using it heavily for last 8 years!
-Its not falling apart!’
+And yes maybe there is a slight tear – but I was using it heavily for the last 8 years!
+It’s not falling apart!’